 Autosaving and Autoloading of Files

-Autosaving files minimises the work you will loose in the event of a crash or power loss.
+Autosaving files minimises the work you will lose in the event of a crash or power loss.
 But in StrongED the system is enhanced so that all files open in StrongED can be saved at the end of one session and reloaded automatically at the next session in the same positions they were in when saved.
 StrongED also does its level best to save your work in the event of a crash - whether internal or external.

 Contents, this page